risfat/flutter-bloc-clean-architecture-demo-repo/README.md

-# Flutter Bloc Clean Architecture Boilerplate
+# Github Repos

-This is a Flutter project boilerplate that adheres to the principles of Clean Architecture.
-It is designed to help you jumpstart your Flutter projects by providing a structured and organized project setup.
-This boilerplate utilizes the BLoC state management pattern, GetIt for dependency injection, and Freezed for code generation.
+This is a Flutter project that adheres to the principles of Clean Architecture.
+This project utilizes the BLoC state management pattern, GetIt for dependency injection, and Freezed for code generation.

+## Project Overview

+This project demonstrates a practical implementation of Clean Architecture in Flutter by showcasing a GitHub repository search feature.
+It allows users to search for Flutter/Dart repositories on GitHub and displays the results in a list.

+### Key Features:
+- Search GitHub repositories with Flutter/Dart as the primary language
+- Display repository details including name, description, and star count
+- Implement pagination for loading more results
+- Utilize Clean Architecture for separation of concerns
+- Employ BLoC pattern for state management

 ## Project Structure